smilingprogrammer/glucose-demo/README.md

 # Glucose Agentic AI

-This project is an agentic AI assistant for the Glucose product, designed to answer user questions using a knowledge base and Gemini AI API.
+This project is an agentic AI assistant demo for the Glucose product, designed to answer user questions using a knowledge base and Gemini AI API.
 It features multi-turn memory for natural, context-aware conversations.

 ## Features
 - Retrieval-Augmented Generation (RAG) pipeline